atsaloli/cicd/01_91-set-up-prod-and-stg-web-sites.md

+## Setting up your CI/CD infrastructure
-# Set up Stage and Prod web sites
+### Setting up Stage (UAT) and Prod environments

-We are going to set up mock "stage" and "prod" environments, so that our CI/CD pipeline has environments to deploy into.
+We are going to set up "stage" and "prod" environments, which jobs in our CI/CD pipeline can then target.

-We'll put them on the same server, to keep the infrastructure footprint manageable for the tutorial.
+We'll put Stage and Prod on the same server, to keep the infrastructure footprint manageable for the tutorial.

+---
+## Setting up your CI/CD infrastructure
+### Setting up Stage (UAT) and Prod environments
-## Bring up a Web server alongside GitLab
+#### Web server

 Install Apache2, listening on port 8008 (since GitLab is listening on 80).